vickyy2424/Advanced-C-Lab-Manual/module9.md

-EXP NO:13 C PROGRAM TO DISPLAY QUEUE ELEMENTS USING ARRAY.
+EXP NO:3C PROGRAM TO DISPLAY QUEUE ELEMENTS USING ARRAY.
 Aim:
 To write a C program to display queue elements using array